History of schizophrenia: Development of treatments in the 20th century

 Harry Stack Sullivan applied the approaches of Interpersonal psychotherapy to treating schizophrenia in the 1920s viewing early schizophrenia as a problem-solving attempt to integrate life experiences, arguing that recovered patients were made more competent after a psychotic experience than before.

 In the early 1930s insulin coma therapy was trialed to treat schizophrenia, but faded out of use in the 1960s following the advent of antipsychotics.
 The use of electricity to induce seizures was developed, and in use as electroconvulsive therapy (ECT) by 1938.

 Frontal lobotomies, a form of psychosurgery, were carried out from the 1930s until the 1970s in the United States, and until the 1980s in France, involving either the removal of brain tissue from different regions or the severing of pathways, widely recognized as a grave human rights abuse.
 Stereotactic surgeries were developed in the 1940s.

-Antipsychotics were introduced to US hospitals in 1950s, following the discovery of chlorpromazine in 1952 and its trialing in French hospitals.
+Antipsychotics were introduced to US hospitals in the 1950s, following the discovery of chlorpromazine in 1952 and its trialing in French hospitals.
 Adoption was encouraged by advertising by the Smith, Kline & French company after it received permission to advertise use of the drug in 1954.
 Advertised under the brand name Thorazine, more than 2 million people had received the drug within 8 months.
 In the first report on chloropromazine's use in the US, John Vernon Kinross-Wright suggested that the drug could be used as an adjunct to psychotherapy to improve its effectiveness.